adamreupert/fred2plot/README.md

 This project is still in development!

 ## Visuals
 Examples of Plots created with my code snippets for my master thesis.
-After fixing the UI those with scripts developed in my PhD will be integrated in the Fred2plot software.
+After fixing the UI those scripts will be integrated in the Fred2plot software.

 ![alt text](Github/NMR_example.svg "NMR example")
 <br>